 Dr. Bholat is committed to innovation in healthcare delivery systems and education.
 She has developed and integrated new models of care within primary care in areas such as addiction and behavioral medicine, childhood and adolescent preventive medicine, chronic disease management, ER diversion to primary care and subspecialty triage, outpatient pain and palliative medicine.
 She served as a field surveyor for the Join Commission Bureau of Primary Health care, and is Vice Chair of the Los Angeles County Public Health Commission.
 She is a former fellow of the National Hispanic Medical Association (NHMA) and active member of the NHMA California chapter.

 In 2014, Dr. Bholat was elected to the Board of the California Beach Cities Health District serving the communities of Hermosa Beach, Manhattan Beach, and Redondo Beach, California.
-In 2015, she was appointed to the Medical Board of California by Governor Edmund G. Brown.
+In 2015, she was appointed to the Medical Board of California by Governor Edmund G. Brown; in 2018 she was reappointed to the Medical Board by Governor Brown, and in July of that same year she was elected as Secretary of the Medical Board.

 Patrick Dowling is the Kaiser Permanente Professor of Community Medicine and Executive Chair of the Department of Family Medicine at the David Geffen School of Medicine at UCLA.
 A graduate of the Medical College of Ohio and the University of Michigan School of Public Health, Dr. Dowling completed his residency training in Family Medicine at Cook County Hospital, Chicago, and is board certified in Family Medicine, Preventive Medicine and Public Health.